When it comes to persuasion, emotion is the primary target. And nothing – not even words or images – appeals more to people’s emotions than color.

 Now , with that in mind, take a look at the red Verizon Wireless call-to-action button.
 It perfectly complements the logo, the menu bar and the link color.

 For your call-to-action, if you want readers to experience that same sense of arousal and expectation, maybe a red CTA button is what you need.

 On the other hand, maybe yellow would work best for you.
 It puts you in the “limelight” and stands out from every other element on the same page.
 See an example:

-To explore how different colors can improve conversion rate, depending on industry or product, let’s look at how a major European ecommerce store increased CTR and sales by 35.81% by changing button color from blue to green.
+To explore how different colors can improve conversion rate, depending on industry or product, let’s look at how a major European ecommerce store changed their button color from blue to green and increased CTR and sales by 35.81%.

 Initially, their blue CTA button had a sharp edge, but when they tweaked the color to green, they decided to also try curved edges – and saw a significant click-through rate increase as a result.